Fenix Abilities and Strategy

 After 0.5 seconds, Channel a powerful beam that spans across the battleground for 4 seconds, dealing 112 (+4% per level) damage every 0.25 seconds to non-Structure enemies hit.

 Planet Cracker is a channeled beam that covers unlimited distance in the direction it is cast.
 It is quite amazing to see, and fun to use.
 However, Heroes must simply walk to one side of it to avoid most of its damage.
 It does not often deliver meaningful results without setup from allies.
 For this reason, you should default to Purification Salvo.
 Planet Cracker can be good in combination with crowd-control from your team, but it is best to make sure your allies want to play this way before selecting this Heroic.
+This Heroic can be an option in Braxis Holdout, since it can be used towards the Zerg Wave, clearing most of it on spawn.

 - 24 Aug.
 2019: Guide reviewed and updated to reflect meta developments.